Staff profile

 Research and Teaching

-Fraser Riddell is Assistant Professor in English and Medical Humanities in the Department of English Studies and the Institute for Medical Humanities.
+Fraser Riddell is Associate Professor in English and Medical Humanities in the Department of English Studies and the Institute for Medical Humanities.
 He teaches literature in English from Shakespeare to the present day.
 His research is broadly focussed on questions of gender, sexuality and embodied experience in Victorian and early-twentieth century literature.

 His room number is Room 002, Hallgarth House.

 Before arriving at the Department of English Studies in 2019, Dr Riddell was Departmental Lecturer in the Faculty of English Language and Literature at the University of Oxford, where he taught at Trinity College.
 He has also taught Comparative Literature in the School of Modern Languages at the University of St Andrews.
 He completed his doctoral studies at Durham University, funded by the Arts and Humanities Research Council (Northern Bridge DTP).
-Prior to commencing his career in Higher Education, he worked as a solicitor in the City of London and (briefly) as an intern in the Houses of Parliament.

 Research Interests